CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch04_raster.md

 <a id="compiling"><a/>
 ## Compiling and Installation ##

-Users who have difficulties running the tools with the compiled libraries contained within the downloaded Spatial Allocator systemshould do the following:
+Users who have difficulties running the tools with the compiled libraries contained within the downloaded Spatial Allocator system should do the following:

 -   delete installed open-source library directories under the ./src/libs directory
 -   download new source packages and install them under the ./libs directory